 - complying with specific local business regulations

 - EEA nationality requirements which could prevent you from providing services in some sectors

 The Italian e-government portal for service providers can help you to:

-- find out what you need to know about providing services in Italy
+- find out about providing services in Italy

 Consider appointing an English-speaking lawyer in Italy to help you comply with specific regulations.

-To find out if these apply to you, contact the appropriate competent authority.
+To find out if EEA nationality requirements apply to you, contact the appropriate competent authority.